schwilklab/lab-resources/gravimetric-soil-water.md

 2. The soil is to be collected from within 3m of the sensor.
 Collect from 2-3 separate holes randomly selected within that radius, but the soil is all mixed and only one ziploc from each location is collected.
 Scrape loose litter from surface.
 Dig a hole (I use a sharpshooter shovel).
 The aim is to collect soil from 10-15cm depth.
 Sometimes that is difficult with shallow soil, so averaging 5cm to 15cm is acceptable.
 Avoid large stones, etc, to cut down on volume and weight but we will sift in the lab.

-3. put the collections from the 2-3 holes in a heavy duty quart ziploc.
+3. Put the collections from the 2-3 holes in a heavy duty quart ziploc.
 We want about 1/2 of a quart bag of soil per location.
 Double (or even triple) bag each bag, write with sharpie the date and the sensor id.
 We cannot have punctures/tears, it must be airtight.
 It is *very important* that the bags are undamaged and airtight.